Exit Options for Foreign Investors in Bangladesh

 Exit by Liquidation of a Bangladeshi Company

 Liquidation, or winding up, is the formal process of ending a company's existence, governed by the Companies Act 1994.
 A liquidator is appointed to sell assets, settle liabilities, and distribute any surplus to shareholders.
-This is a terminal exit strategy resulting in the company's dissolution.
+This is a terminal exit strategy resulting in the company's dissolution (winding up).

 Process Flow for Voluntary Liquidation